 The speed limit within vehicle corridors or in the open apron area south of the vehicle corridor along the aircraft stand taxilane is 30 km/h.
 In the apron area north of the vehicle corridor, FBO Aprons or near any aircraft the speed limit is 15 km/h.
+The speed limit in the baggage tunnel is 10 km/h and within the bag room 5 km/h.
 All vehicles will drive at reduced speeds during adverse weather conditions.
-During reduced visibility operations all speed limits are reduced by half, or slower if conditions deem it necessary for safe movement.
+During reduced visibility operations apron speed limits are reduced by half, or slower if conditions deem it necessary for safe movement for outdoor areas.